sitn/infolica/README.md

 cd ../front
 ```

-Duplicate the `.env` file to `env.development.local` for development or `env.production.local` for production and adapt urls and config.
-Files ending with `*.local` are ignored by git.

 Install dependencies.
 ```
 npm install
 ```

-Then build with:
+Duplicate the `.env` file to `env.development.local` for development, `env.production.local` for production or whatever mode you like (`.env.[my_mode].local`) and adapt urls and config.
+Files ending with `*.local` are ignored by git.

+Then build with `npm run build -- --mode my_mode`.
+For production mode, use:
 ```
 npm run build [-- --mode production]
 ```
+Further readings about this [here](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables).

 ### Development